Charles Frederick Page: Career and volunteer work

-Page worked as a contractor for the timber industry sourcing timber for specific requirements of other industries including railroad ties, telegraph poles and bridge beams.
+Page worked as a contractor for the timber industry sourcing timber for specific requirements of other industries, including railroad ties, telegraph poles and bridge beams.
 He also set up a small cabinet making business.

 He helped to clear the ground of tree stumps for the Greenwood Memorial Park in Pineville, Louisiana, then assisted the superintendent with landscaping.
-Inspired by this he then worked to setup the Lincoln Memorial Cemetery also in Pineville and where he was buried.
+Inspired by this, he then worked to setup the Lincoln Memorial Cemetery, also in Pineville, and where he is buried.

 Death and legacy

 Page died November 18, 1937, at his home in Alexandria, Louisiana.
-He had married Ida A. Kelso in 1858 and they had eleven children.
+He married Ida A. Kelso in 1858 and they had eleven children.

 The Smithsonian had an exhibit on Page in the 1990s.

 A historical marker in his honor was unveiled in Pineville in 2024, the city where Page lived and made his invention.
-Two models were also produced for display in the Louis Armstrong New Orleans International Airport and in the Ernest N. Morial Convention Center.
+Two models were produced for display in the Louis Armstrong New Orleans International Airport and in the Ernest N. Morial Convention Center.

-In 2024 the Louisiana State Museum hosted a display for Pages "tumultuous and trailblazing aviation journey" at its Wedell-Williams Aviation & Cypress Sawmill Museum branch.
+In 2024 the Louisiana State Museum hosted a display for Page's "tumultuous and trailblazing aviation journey" at its Wedell-Williams Aviation & Cypress Sawmill Museum branch.